How Does Gum Contouring Enhance Your Smile?

 - Take some rest and reduce your activities.

-- Don’t skip your doses prescribed by your dentist.
+- Don’t skip the doses prescribed by your dentist.

 - Never take aspirin.